itaibenamram/player-generator/README.md

 #### Change Log:

-##### 17/10/2020 -
+##### 18/10/2020 -

-:heavy_check_mark: Arrange the code files - split the functions into relevant pages,

-:heavy_check_mark: Finish the basketball player model - without realistic numbers.

-:heavy_check_mark: Implement the .csv export function.

-:heavy_check_mark: Implement the RPG generator (more on that below)
+:heavy_check_mark: Implemented an option to silent the generation log.

-:heavy_check_mark: Restructure the project to allow only name generation.
+:heavy_check_mark: Enabled the user to enter command arguments in any order.

-:heavy_check_mark: ​Restructure the projects file system - put the different generator files in a separate folder.
+:heavy_check_mark: Redefined the command argument system.

-:heavy_check_mark: Various bug fixes.
+:heavy_check_mark: Various quality of code improvements :smiley:.